j-e-yosemite/j-e-yosemite.github.io/README.md

 Emily and Jim

-February 18th, 2017 in Yosemite National Park
+February 18th, 2017

+Yosemite National Park

 (Have a countdown???)